 Neck speakers are a great way to listen to music safely while you ride skateboards.
 Listening to music with traditional earbuds can be dangerous, as it can distract you from and block out important sounds around you, such as the motor sound of a car or the shouts of a pedestrian.
 It’s also not legal to skate with earbuds plugged in on public roads in some jurisdictions.
 The Bose Wearable is a particularly powerful and respected brand of neck speaker.

 Padded hoodies are great if you don’t like the look of being decked-out in knee pads, elbow pads, and other small safety features.
 A solid padded hoodie can effectively protect your back and chest, and some models might even protect your arms as well.
 We wrote a review about the Lazyrolling armored hoodie.
 Lazyrolling is a leading industry name when it comes to this unique brand of protective clothing for electric skateboarders.
-Disclaimer: Due to increasing demand and the Pandemic shipping times will probably be longer than usual.
-For more info check out Lazyrolling’s estimated time of arrival (ETA) page.

 Check them out on Lazyrolling’s website.